 The Root and Power of Discipleship

 Finally, we need to know what enables effective discipleship.
-The Spirit of the Living God dwells inside each believer (Romans 8:11–14), and we have been equipped to do good works that are pleasing to God (Hebrews 13:21).
+The Spirit of the Living God dwells inside each believer (Romans 8:11–14).
+We are equipped to do good works that are pleasing to God (Hebrews 13:21).
 Amazingly, Jesus told his disciples that they would do greater works than his, for his Spirit would be with them (John 14:12–14).

 Finally, just as our discipleship must be empowered by the Spirit, so also it must have the right motivation.
 Mark Dever notes that our discipling labors must be rooted in “our love for Christ, his love for us, and his love for them.”
 As Marshall Segal notes, we cannot look inside to find this kind of love.
 Rather, we must “draw from a deeper, fuller, living well of grace, truth, and love.”
 The root, or foundation, in discipleship has to be Jesus.
 Our ability to love others is an outflow of his love.